Unmanic/unmanic/unmanic/webserver/api_v2/README.md

     - 200: for all successfully returned data.
     - 400: for errors caused by the client request.
     - 404: for an incorrectly structured API endpoint.
+    - 405: for a request to an API endpoint with a disallowed method.
     - 500: status for internal errors and exception handling.
 1. All unsuccessful return codes listed above should be accompanied by at least an error message in the format of:
    ```